Dentures vs. Dental Implants

 What is a bone graft?

-A bone graft is a common oral health procedure in which bone tissue is transplanted from one area of the body to another to help encourage bone regeneration.
+A bone grafting is a common oral health procedure in which bone tissue is transplanted from one area of the body to another to help encourage bone regeneration.
 The bone graft can come from your own body, or it can come from a donor.
 The bone graft is used when there is inadequate bone structure to support dental implants, or there is damage from periodontal and gum disease.
 In some cases, the bone graft can also help to improve the appearance of your smile.
 The decision to have a bone graft is made by you and your oral surgeon, and it will be based on your individual needs and goals.

 A denture is a removable prosthetic oral device that replaces missing teeth and damaged or decayed gums.
 There are a few different kinds of dentures, but they all serve the same purpose; to replace missing teeth and provide a strong, healthy alternative.